Frequently Asked Questions About Telemedicine in Pennsylvania

 1. What is telemedicine?

-Telemedicine is a way to provide health services virtually, such as through video conferencing or over the phone.
-In Pennsylvania, Medical Assistance (MA) enrolled providers have been permitted to provide certain physical health and behavioral health services virtually since 2007 and 2011, respectively, but the option was not widely used until many providers shifted to deliver services via telemedicine during the COVID-19 pandemic.
-Similarly, commercial health insurance plans may have had individual policies allowing for reimbursement for services provided via telemedicine but there is no statute in Pennsylvania that explicitly authorizes or prohibits the use or disallowance of telemedicine in Pennsylvania.
+Telemedicine is a way to provide real-time, interactive health services virtually, such as through video conferencing or over the phone.
+In Pennsylvania, Medical Assistance (MA) enrolled providers have been permitted to provide certain physical health and behavioral health services via telemedicine since 2007 and 2011, respectively, to provide access to specialist care.
+The option was not widely used until many providers, and not just specialty care providers, shifted to deliver services via telemedicine during the COVID-19 pandemic and expanded for services beyond specialist care.

 2. Does the Department of State allow licensed professionals to practice telemedicine in Pennsylvania?